AlvinNg727/SteamIconsFix/README.md

 ## Usage

-Run the script with the following commands in terminal:
+Run the script with either [uv](https://docs.astral.sh/uv/) or Python:

 1. To download icons for specific games, provide the app IDs:

    ```bash
    python SteamIconsFix.py 730 440 570 228980
    ```

 2. To print the list of installed games, run:

    ```bash
    python SteamIconsFix.py list
    ```

 3. To download icons for all installed games, run:

    ```bash
    python SteamIconsFix.py all
    ```